Create a Go web server from scratch with Linux system calls

 -

-creates an endpoint for communication and returns a descriptor.domain: selects the protocol (aka address) family.
+socket(domain, type, protocol)creates an endpoint for communication and returns a descriptor.domain: selects the protocol (aka address) family.

-represents IPv4.type: the semantics of the communication.
+AF_INETrepresents IPv4.type: the semantics of the communication.

-provides the sequenced, reliable two-way communication required by HTTP.protocol: the specific protocol for the socket.
+SOCK_STREAMprovides the sequenced, reliable two-way communication required by HTTP.protocol: the specific protocol for the socket.
 Usually 0 because there’s only 1 protocol for each type.

 -

-assigns a port to the unnamed socket created bysocket
+bind(socket, sockaddr, address_len)assigns a port to the unnamed socket created bysocket.socket: the descriptor returned by the

-syscall.sockaddr: For
+socketsyscall.sockaddr: For

-, the IP address and port. -
+AF_INET, the IP address and port. -

-sockets to accept incoming connections.socket: the descriptor returned by the
+listen(socket, backlog)allowsSOCK_STREAMsockets to accept incoming connections.socket: the descriptor returned by the

-syscall.backlog: the max length for the queue of incoming connections.
+socketsyscall.backlog: the max length for the queue of incoming connections.

 Serve loop¶